Koha-Community/kohadocs/en/source/17_miscellaneous.rst

 'Koha as a CMS' you go through the 'Adding a New Page' instructions above to great a page for 'Recommended Reading Lists'

-Create page by modifying a system preference
 |image1078|

 Next we need to create pages for our various classes (or categories).
 To do this, return to the 'Adding a New Page' section and create a preference for the first class.

-Add a new sys pref for another page
 |image1079|

 Next you'll want to link your first page to your new second page, go to the page\_recommend preference and click 'Edit.'
 Now you want to edit the HTML to include a link to your newest page:

-Edit original preference to add new page
 |image1080|

 .. _live-examples-label: